astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :name: angdef

 Calculation of angular deflection of each step for a photon passing by an object of mass 1 M$_\odot$.
+Only the receding half of the trajectory from the point of closest approach ($1 R_\odot$) is shown.
+The approaching trajectory, not shown, is symmetric.
+The curves, when numerically integrated and then doubled to account for the approaching half of the trajectory, show the total amount of angular deflection.
+These answers are shown superimposed on the graph.
+Note that the GR calculation yields exactly double the Newtonian calculation for the total deflection, although the blue curve is not twice the red curve at every point.
 ```

 ## Acceleration While Standing Still?